mwang87/SMART_NMR_Documentation/docs/smart_usage.md

 Please click [here](https://youtu.be/Pgfw-90t1t0) to watch the VR movie.
 The VR software will be delivered soon!

+## Contact

+If you have any questions about how to use SMART please first ask the community at the SMART forum located here: [forum](https://groups.google.com/forum/#!forum/smartnmr).
+We will respond you as soon as we can.

-## References, Q&A
+## References

 To reference the system please citing the papers listed below.
-To ask questions, please post on the user [forum](https://groups.google.com/forum/#!forum/smartnmr).
-We will respond you as soon as we can.

 1. Zhang C, Idelbayev Y, Roberts N, Tao Y, Nannapaneni Y, Duggan BM, Min J, Lin EC, Gerwick EC, Cottrell GW, Gerwick WH.
 Small Molecule Accurate Recognition Technology (SMART) to Enhance Natural Products Research.
 Scientific reports.
 2017, 7(1), 14243.